 Boston vs. Houston, Total Runs market.
 The Over 6.5 position carried a $3,019 cost basis and settled at +$36.88.

 For example, comebacks are pretty profitable because even going from 5% to 10% doubles your money.
 There was a moment late in a game where the Red Sox had a pretty low win probability, hit a run, and their odds jumped from 4% to 12%.
-We entered for $2k+ on the ask, but there was little to no liquidity on the bids, and we were stuck holding until the end of the inning, at which point their comeback hopes had crumbled.
+We entered for $2k+ on the ask, but there was little to no liquidity on the bids, and we were stuck holding much of it until the end of the inning, at which point their comeback hopes had crumbled.
 We also tried expanding into "total runs scored" markets, and when a 5th run was scored with several innings left to go we immediately bought the over 6.5.
 But because the market was close enough that nobody wanted the adverse selection of offering it, the spread blew out to 30–70.
 We couldn't exit without taking massive losses even though we were very profitable in expectation.
 So we slowly sold out with limit orders as liquidity refreshed, took a loss on most of it, and ultimately the over 6.5 did hit, netting us a total of $35 on a trade we should have made multiples on.

-In theory, a natural solution to the exiting problem would just be to hold your positions.
+A natural solution to the exiting problem would just be to hold your positions.
 If you're only making positive EV trades, then over enough trades you realize the edge.
 But you need a large bankroll relative to a single trade for that to work, and our total was only $4k.
 We needed to isolate purely the market information edge and not carry game exposure, so we became far more selective, only taking positions where the probability shift is large and permanent enough that we're profitable no matter what happens the rest of the inning.

 Tweet about courtsiding baseball games